RayFoulk/SmallStack/Documents/DesignFCH12.md

     - in competition with ability to port Forth.

 - Design peripheral interfaces
-    - ROM expected at peripheral address 0
+    - ROM expected at peripheral address 7
+        - Why? because fetch overrides psl and dsl with 7,7
+        - Because zsl is easiest to implement with zeros
+        - thus stack RAM is at 0
     - Graphics - Color LCD
         - 8080 interface. memory mapped CMD/CTRL regs
         - 2 devs possible 12 bit RGB or 9bit 1 dev